 Citadel of Erbil

-Incredible Things To See in Erbil
+Incredible Things To See In Erbil

 This Sunni Islamic mosque is the largest in Erbil.
 Jalil Khayat mosque features external and internal decorations.
 The internal walls and ceiling look like they could be mosaic but on closer inspection, they are decorated with colourful Zakhrafa (Islamic special painting), scripts of Holy Quran verses, and huge ceiling lamps.
 The mosque is a fusion of styles, reminiscent of the Muhammad Ali Mosque in Cairo, and the Blue Mosque in Istanbul.

-Chandlier inside Jalil Khayat mosque
+Chandlier inside Jalil Khayat mosque in Erbil

-Explore the historical Citadel of Erbil
+Explore The Historical Citadel Of Erbil

 Settled more than 8,000 years ago, Erbil Citadel is thought to be one of the longest continuously inhabited sites in the world developed over a tell (archaeological mound).
 The inhabitants were moved out in an attempt to rebuild the last remains of the fortified citadel which is now a UNESCO-designated world heritage site.
-There is a local guide there who will show you around the hammam and explain some of the histories.
-There’s a rug museum and antique shop but generally, the place is still under renovation as of November 2018.

 Hamman at Erbil Citadel

-Retail therapy in Qaysari Bazaar
+Retail Therapy In Qaysari Bazaar

-Candy in the Qaysari Bazaar
+Candy in the Qaysari Bazaar in Erbil

 You will see them dotted on most streets, enter the chai houses for a real Kurdish experience – it is only local men inside who play backgammon, smoke a lot and chat the day away, although it’s ok to go in as a woman too, you just don’t see local women in there.
 The tea is lava hot and they pour so quickly in such a way that you are sure a good scolding is heading your way.
-We met a local policeman with big guns who seems quite the celebrity in the city.
+We met a local policeman with big guns who seemed quite the celebrity in the city.

 Drinking chai with the locals

-Kurdish man in chai shop
+Old Kurdish man in a chai shop

-The Kurdish food is so flavoursome with an abundance of herbs.
-One seating can leave you stuffed between the kebabs, koftas, falafels, biryani, beans, rice, flatbreads, beet & meat soups, salads… need I go on?
-Being vegetarian could be tricky in Erbil, kebabs are a big thing in Kurdish culture.
+The Kurdish food is like a party in your mouth!
+The cuisine is so flavoursome with an abundance of herbs.
+One seating can leave you stuffed between kebabs, koftas, falafels, biryani, beans, rice, flatbreads, beet & meat soups, and salads… need I go on?

 Feast of Kurdish food

-Wander around Minare Park
+Wander Around Minare Park

-It was winter when we visited but you can see the park would be buzzing in the summer with rides, cable cars, and outdoor fitness area.
+It was winter when we visited but you can see the park would be buzzing in the summer with rides, cable cars, and an outdoor fitness area.
 There’s a walkway to lined with statue heads of previous presidents and prolific figures throughout Kurdish history.
 Looks like renovations are in mid-flow as many had a lump of plaster stuck to the end of their nose, hopefully awaiting shaping for their nose job.
-Muzzafariya Minaret dates back to the 13th century and was built during the reign of Muzzaffar al-Din Kokbari hence the name!

 Statues of politicians in Minare Park